THE PREPARED TRAVELER

 PUNTA CANA

 The area is beautiful and is recommended for anyone who enjoys watersports (such as kitesurfing, not the fetish), natures beauty, as well as swanky resorts.
-There is even a gay lounge/club now open nearby and just a short walk to a beach.
-Mares Punta Cana promises an authentic Caribbean experience with an international clientele mingling with local muchachos..
+There is no gay lounge/club in the area, but several establishments are welcoming and you find gay clientele mingling with local muchachos.

 HELPFUL TIPS